Carillon: International recognition

 In 2019, playing the carillon of St. Coleman's Cathedral in Cobh, Ireland, was recognized by the Irish government as key element of the country's living cultural heritage.
+In 2025, the casting of bells and playing music on bells was added to Germany's list of intangible cultural heritage.

 Usage and repertoire

 Music

-The carillon repertoire skews heavily toward newer works in stark contrast to that of its relative the organ repertoire.
+The carillon repertoire skews heavily toward newer works in stark contrast to that of its relative, the organ repertoire.
 Some 15 collections of carillon music written in the 17th and 18th centuries are known to exist.
 Like with the pipe organ, early carillon performances consisted mostly of improvisations.
 In the late Renaissance and early Baroque eras, keyboard music was not written for one instrument or another, but rather was written to be played on any keyboard instrument.
 For this reason, much of the carillon's repertoire in its early history was likely the same as that of the harpsichord, organ, and piano.
 One of the few surviving examples is the De Gruytters carillon book, dated 1746.
-The music is arranged for, rather than composed for, performance on the carillon and could easily be played on other keyboard instruments.
+The music is arranged,rather than composed, for performance on the carillon and could easily be played on other keyboard instruments.
 Baroque keyboard music is well suited for carillon transcription, particularly the works of Bach, Corelli, Couperin, Handel, Mozart, and Vivaldi.

 The earliest known original compositions specifically for the carillon, and not simply any keyboard, are the 11 preludes of Matthias Vanden Gheyn.
-The structure of his works suggests he had been playing non-specific keyboard music on the carillon for many years and that he wanted to play music that is idiomatic to the instrument.
+The structure of his works suggests he had been playing nonspecific keyboard music on the carillon for many years and that he wanted to play music that is idiomatic to the instrument.
 Technically challenging, his preludes have been the standard repertoire among carillonneurs since the early 1900s.